Vauxhall Frontera Review & Prices

 Safety and security

-The new Vauxhall Frontera Electric hasn’t been through its Euro NCAP safety tests just yet, but the rest of the Vauxhall range scores well on average, so you can expect this model to perform pretty well.
+The new Vauxhall Frontera hasn’t been through its Euro NCAP safety tests just yet, but the rest of the Vauxhall range scores well on average, so you can expect this model to perform pretty well.

 You get a decent amount of safety kit as standard as well.
 Lane keeping assist, a reversing camera, autonomous emergency braking and front collision warning are all included, and the top-spec GS gets blind spot monitoring.